top of page

 Volunteer Commitment

-In addition to the training classes, Master Gardener Interns must complete 50 hours of volunteer service within one year of the start of the class to become a Texas Master Gardener.
-For this class beginning September 8, 2023, trainees have until September 30th, 2024 to complete their volunteer hours.
-Ten of the fifty volunteer hours must be spent working alongside a Master Gardener at one of the library or event based information tables.
+In addition to the training classes, Master Gardener interns must complete 50 hours of volunteer service within in one year of the start of the class to become a Texas Master Gardener.
+If class begins on September 10, for example, trainees have until September 10th of the following year to complete their volunteer hours.

 How will I get volunteer hours?